edwinlock/Bellus-PMA/README.md

-# Installation
+# The Bellus-PMA: a variation of the Product-Mix Auction designed for Bellus Ventures.

 In case of issues, get in touch with [Edwin](edwinlock@gmail.com).

+## Installation
-## Windows instructions
+### Windows instructions

 1. Download and install Julia (version 1.9.2) from https://julialang.org/downloads/.
 When asked by the installer, select the option "add Julia to PATH".
 2. Right-click on the `windows_installer.cmd` file and select 'Run as administrator'.
 The installer may take a while (approximately 10 minutes on my computer).
 You can close the window once it says "Installer completed".
 3. (Optional.)
 I recommend installing a modern terminal such as the (free) Microsoft Windows Terminal available at https://www.microsoft.com/store/productid/9N0DX20HK701.

-## Linux / macOS instructions
+### Linux / macOS instructions

 1. Clone the github repository.
 2. Install Julia 1.9 from your preferred repository or from https://julialang.org/.
 Following the installation instructions, ensure that Julia has been added to the path.
 3. Run `julia --threads auto install.jl` in the terminal.
 This should take 5-15 minutes and create a compiled `sys_bellus.so` sysimage file for faster loading.
 4. Create an alias `alias belluspma="julia --threads auto --sysimage=path/to/sys_bellus.so path/to/run.jl"`, replacing the dummy path with the correct path.
 Optionally, add this alias permanently to your shell configuration.

-# Using the software
+## Using the software

 The software can be run in a terminal or the command prompt (in Windows).
 (To open the command prompt in Windows, press the Windows key + R, then type `cmd.exe` and press return.)